linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/HBS DOLLAR GENERAL GOING PRIVATE.md

 Fred's operates 675 discount stores in 15 mostly southeastern states, primarily in small towns.

 Nearly 45% of Fred's stores have full-service pharmacies (it also fills mail-order prescriptions).
 The retailer opened 55 stores last year and expects to increase its store count by as many as 40 new locations in 2007.
 Fred's is also anticipating adding 15 to 25 pharmacies to its stores this year.
 Fred's responded to Wal-Mart's announcement in September 2006 that it was lowering prices on generic drugs to$4 per prescription by following suit in select stores.
-Fred's said it will evaluate the success of the program and possibly extend it to other markets as Wal-Mart [DiD](Lecture%2013-%20Difference-In-Differences%20(Part%202%20Of%202).md).
+Fred's said it will evaluate the success of the program and possibly extend it to other markets as Wal-Mart did.

 ## DOLLAR TREE STORES, INC. NASAQ: DLTR